michbelle/tmux/README.md

 dowload it on ~/ ,
 exec
-'''linux
-tmux source-file .tmux.conf'''
+` tmux source-file .tmux.conf `
 Done
-now split with '''linux
-Ctrl-b + h/v ''' and mouse compatibility
+now split with `Ctrl-b + h/v ` and mouse compatibility